 - If I have a Capital Loss & Capital Gains on various investments, what is the effective way of setting-off my loss? – Kindly note that there is no standard rule that the short-term capital loss has to be first set off against short-term capital gains before being set off against long-term capital gains.
 So, you need to look at the applicable tax rate on various Capital Gains and try to set-off your capital loss against the capital gain which has the lowest tax rate (also, do consider your income tax slab rate).

-If income from any source is exempt, then can loss from such source be adjusted against any other taxable income? – If income from a particular source is exempt from tax, then loss from such source cannot be set off against any other income which is chargeable to tax.
-For example : Agricultural income or Long Term Capital Gains on Stocks/Equity Funds is exempt from tax, hence, if the taxpayer incurs loss from agricultural activity, then such loss cannot be adjusted against any other taxable income.
+- If income from any source is exempt, then can loss from such source be adjusted against any other taxable income? – If income from a particular source is exempt from tax, then loss from such source cannot be set off against any other income which is chargeable to tax.
+For example : Agricultural income is exempt from tax, hence, if the taxpayer incurs loss from agricultural activity, then such loss cannot be adjusted against any other taxable income.

 - Can I set off capital loss after receiving dividend from Stocks/Mutual fund Schemes? – To prevent tax avoidance through dividend stripping, capital loss set off is not allowed under Income Tax Act, if investment was made within 3 months of dividend record date or redemption was made within 9 months of the dividend record date.

 - Different Asset Classes have different Tax Implications : How Returns are taxed?